 - Christianity’s question: “What did the eyewitnesses claim to see and hear?”
 (Luke 1:1-4; 7:22-23; John 18:20; Acts 4:20; 1 John 1:1-3; 2 Peter 1:16; etc.)

 So let us get away from the city lights, look up to the heavens, and ask some excellent questions.
-In 1867 the German mathematician Georg Cantor, discoverer of set theory, said, “To ask the right question is harder than to answer it.”
-Come, I dare you to ask.
+In 1867 the German mathematician Georg Cantor, discoverer of set theory and devoted follower of Jesus, said, “To ask the right question is harder than to answer it.”
+Come, let us ask.
 Many want to dictate, but let us instead listen.